Alibaba Akpobome

-Atunyota Alleluya Akpobome, known professionally as Ali Baba, is a Nigerian stand-up comedian, master of ceremonies and actor.
+Atunyota Alleluya Akpobome (born 24 June 1965), known professionally as Ali Baba, is a Nigerian stand-up comedian, master of ceremonies and actor.

 Early life

 Ali Baba was born in Agbarha otor, Delta State, Nigeria on 24 June 1965, to the royal family of Agbarha Otor.
 He is the first son of several children and spent his first 8 years in Warri, Delta State.
 His father is a retired soldier who served in Lagos.

 Education

 He attended Command Secondary School, Ipaja, Lagos State, and Ibru College Agbarha-Otor, Delta State.
 He attended Bendel State University (now Ambrose Alli University), Ekpoma and graduated with a degree in Religious Studies & Philosophy.He was neighbour to Pastor Chris Oyakhilome while at school in university.

 Career

 After completing his academic degree in 1990, he relocated back to Lagos, to develop his comedy talent he discovered at the university.
 Originally, he planned to study Law but decided he could be more successful by making people laugh than by defending them.